deanthecoder/ZXSpeculator/README.md

 1. Clone the repository from GitHub.
 2. Open the project in your preferred IDE.
 3. Build and run the application.

+### Loading .tap Files
+1. Type `Load ""` in BASIC.
+2. Use File->Open to load the .tap file.
+3. Enjoy the loading experience.

 ## Contribution and Improvements
 ZX Speculator is an ongoing project and contributions are welcome.
 Whether it's improving emulation accuracy, testing on different platforms, or enhancing existing features, your input is valuable (although I can't always promise a fast response, as this is a side project).